Hickman and Bradley host Evansville - WTOP News

 Peoria, Illinois; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Bradley faces the Evansville Purple Aces after Connor Hickman scored 25 points in Bradley’s 86-60 victory over the Missouri State Bears.
+BOTTOM LINE: Bradley plays the Evansville Purple Aces after Connor Hickman scored 25 points in Bradley’s 86-60 victory against the Missouri State Bears.

-The Braves have gone 6-2 in home games.
-Bradley is third in the MVC with 9.1 offensive rebounds per game led by Malevy Leons averaging 2.4.
+The Braves are 6-2 on their home court.
+Bradley scores 73.7 points and has outscored opponents by 6.1 points per game.

-The Purple Aces are 1-3 in MVC play.
-Evansville is the top team in the MVC scoring 13.0 fast break points per game.
+The Purple Aces have gone 1-3 against MVC opponents.
+Evansville has a 1-0 record in games decided by less than 4 points.

-Bradley’s average of 8.4 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 9.1 per game Evansville allows.
+Bradley scores 73.7 points per game, 1.0 more point than the 72.7 Evansville gives up.
 Evansville has shot at a 47.0% clip from the field this season, 6.7 percentage points greater than the 40.3% shooting opponents of Bradley have averaged.

-The Braves and Purple Aces meet Wednesday for the first time in MVC play this season.
+The Braves and Purple Aces square off Wednesday for the first time in MVC play this season.

-TOP PERFORMERS: Duke Deen is averaging 11.3 points and 3.7 assists for the Braves.
-Leons is averaging 12.2 points and 7.4 rebounds while shooting 45.1% over the last 10 games for Bradley.
+TOP PERFORMERS: Hickman is scoring 14.8 points per game and averaging 3.1 rebounds for the Braves.

-Ben Humrichous is scoring 16.6 points per game with 5.6 rebounds and 1.7 assists for the Purple Aces.
-Kenny Strawbridge is averaging 11.5 points over the past 10 games for Evansville.
+Ben Humrichous is scoring 16.6 points per game and averaging 5.6 rebounds for the Purple Aces.

 LAST 10 GAMES: Braves: 5-5, averaging 73.2 points, 36.3 rebounds, 12.1 assists, 8.1 steals and 3.4 blocks per game while shooting 46.0% from the field.
 Their opponents have averaged 67.8 points per game.